b72u68/fileeter/README.md

 # Fileeter

-> Have you ever been tired of Leetcode company problem page not having filter
+> Have you ever been tired of some Leetcode problem pages not having filter
 > by difficulties and having to scroll to find the roblems?
 Well say no more.

 <p align="center">